KvMuraicho/alx-system_engineering-devops/README.md

-0 Created  a script that switches the current user to the user betty
+0- Create  a script that switches the current user to the user betty.